versus/popcorn-time-installation-guide-armv7/README.md

 ### Known issues
 - It doesn't work on Chromebook!
-- .torrent files are not loaded.
+- it does not load .torrent files.